ribhy-bishtawi/Y2-Final-Project/README.md

-# y2startercode
+# Y2_Starter_code

-Starter code for the group project in WeCode y2 web development.
+Starter code for the group project in WeCode y2 web development using angular.